For Tortuga company retreats, we've stayed at:

 - A small apartment in the heart of San Sebastían

 - A 5-bedroom house in Montreal's Plateau Mont-Royal neighborhood

-- A Lisbon apartment across the street from the São Pedro de Alcântara View point
+- A Lisbon flat across the street from the São Pedro de Alcântara View point

 - An 8-bedroom plantation house in the Bywater neighborhood of New Orleans